tkhq/docs/docs/getting-started/Quickstart.md

 - **Any code using a Turnkey API private key should only ever be run server-side.**
 - Every action on Turnkey will return an `activity`, including creating the API key pair in the previous step.
 You can read more about the [Turnkey Activity Model here](../policy-management/Policy-language.md#activity-breakdown).

-## Require the Turnkey Libraries
+## Require the Turnkey Packages

-There are two libraries that you will need to make API requests to Turnkey:
+There are two packages that you will need to make API requests to Turnkey:
  1. The Turnkey HTTP library.
  2. A Turnkey "stamper" library.